RaghavSriram72/RaghavSriram72/README.md

 ---

 <h1><b>Raghav Sriram</b></h1>
 <p>Hi!
-I'm Raghav, an undergraduate at UC Irvine studying computer science.
-I’m passionate about computer science and medicine and am always looking for new opportunities that combine these fields.
-In particular, I am interested in applying machine learning, artificial intelligence, software development, and biotechnology to medical spaces.
-If you would like to chat or learn more about me feel free to send a message!</p>
+I'm Raghav, an undergraduate at UC Irvine studying computer science and biology.
+I’m driven by the intersection of computation and medicine and am always seeking opportunities that combine these fields.
+Right now, I’m exploring these passions through my work as a Software Engineer Intern at Innervace, where I am developing data solutions for the startup, and as a researcher in the Lipkova Lab, where I'm using machine learning to analyze histological images of brain tissue.

+In my free time, you’ll find me attempting to sing pop songs, playing TypeRacer with friends, or enjoying a game of tennis or ping pong.
+I’m also an avid weightlifter and bike enthusiast (let me now if you have any trail recommendations).
+I am currently looking for summer 2025 internships.
+Feel free to reach out at sriramr2@uci.edu!</p>

 <h4>Programming Languages</h4>